Enjoy Travel to Japan!

 Kamakura is famous for its fresh vegetables.

-Many cafes and restaurants use local ingredients, offering healthy meals.
+Many cafes and restaurants make use of local ingredients, offering healthy dishes.

-One of the features is the abundance of stylish cafes set against the backdrop of the historic townscape.
+A characteristic feature is the many stylish cafes set against the historic townscape.

 Spring: Cherry Blossoms and Fresh Greenery